Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine

-Applying this model to the pNS-only and npNS+PLL systems produced predictions consistent with the experimental observations and the expected salt dependence of the two separate interaction modalities.
+Applying this model to the pNS-only and npNS+PLL systems produced equilibrium predictions consistent with the experimental observations and the expected salt dependence of the two separate interaction modalities.
 In the case of the pNS-only mixture, the model predicts a lower critical salt concentration and a lower transition salt concentration, $\rho_{\text{L}}$, defined by the intersection of the parent concentration (\SI{10}{\micro M} pNS) and the binodal (Fig.~\ref{fig:intro}H).
 By contrast, the npNS+PLL mixture exhibits an upper critical salt concentration and an upper transition salt concentration, $\rho_{\text{U}}$, at the parent concentration (\SI{10}{\micro M} npNS, \SI{19.2}{\micro M} PLL).
 In Fig.~\ref{fig:intro}H, we show the binodal for a macromolecularly charge-balanced mixture, in which case the PLL:npNS concentration ratio is the same in the two phases by symmetry.
 This binodal has the typical shape of DLVO-based theoretical predictions for symmetric polyelectrolyte solutions near the critical point~\cite{sing2017development}, although the predicted dilute-phase concentration at low salt is influenced by the charge and size asymmetry of the npNS and PLL molecules in our model.
 The values of $\rho_{\text{U}} = \SI{0.23}{M}$ and $\rho_{\text{L}} = \SI{0.19}{M}$ each differ by roughly a factor of three relative to the experimental values of \SI{0.95}{M} and \SI{0.075}{M}, respectively; however, the crucial qualitative prediction that $\rho_{\text{U}} > \rho_{\text{L}}$ is consistent with the experimental observations.
-Throughout the remainder of this article, we normalize our predicted salt concentrations relative to $\rho_{\text{U}}$ when making comparisons with experiments.
+This level of agreement is sufficient to distinguish the effects of cooperative versus competitive homotypic and heterotypic interactions by comparing theoretical predictions with experimental results.
+Therefore, throughout the remainder of this article, we normalize our predicted salt concentrations relative to $\rho_{\text{U}}$ when making comparisons with experiments.